Brain Health

 4. Stay metabolically healthy.
 Avoid type 2 diabetes; treat insulin resistance.

 5. Train both ways.
 Aerobic and resistance exercise both have independent effects on hippocampal volume and cognitive function.
+See Exercise.

 6. Sleep well.
-7–8 hours, regular schedule, screen for OSA.
+7–8 hours, regular schedule, screen for obstructive sleep apnea.
+See Sleep.

-10. Don't smoke; drink minimally; reduce air pollution exposure where feasible (HEPA filtration in homes near major roads is a small, plausible win).
+10. Don't smoke; drink minimally; reduce air-pollution exposure where feasible (HEPA filtration in homes near major roads is a small, plausible win).

 11. Wear seatbelts and helmets; avoid repeated head impacts (contact sports).